If you are traveling to Dubai for business or to stay, there are a few things you should know before you hop on the plane.

 This weather can initially prove unbearable to some people before their bodies adjust.

-However, temperatures usually come down to 20s in cooler months, which is between December and March.
+However, temperatures usually come down to the 20s in the cooler months, which are between December and March.

 13. Ramadan and Islamic holidays

 Holidays in Dubai fall around Islamic traditions.
-As is common with every Islamic country, working hours are reduced to six hours a day during Ramadan.
+As is common in every Islamic country, working hours are reduced to six hours a day during Ramadan.

-What’s more, eating and drinking in public during Ramadan could attract backlash from authorities.
+Furthermore, eating and drinking in public during Ramadan may result in repercussions from authorities.

 14. There is a lot of traffic